Last revised 10 September 2021

 Note that from time to time we notice misprints in data for earlier dates.
 These are usually corrected without comment.

 The files with data for British Government Securities are listed below.
 Each is available in more than one format.
 The BGSFilesReadMe file gives a description of each of the files and the data therein.
 It can either be read as an html file or downloaded as a text file.
 It should be studied before use is made of any of the data.
-The data files are available in Excel 5.0 format (.xls), or as comma separated variable (.csv) files.
+The data files are available in Excel xlsx format, or as comma separated variable (.csv) files.
 The Excel files have several distinct worksheets; the csv files put all the worksheets together, but they give a way of getting the data for those who cannot read Excel files.

 The files for Amounts, Prices and Indices give monthly data, as at the end of each month.
 They are updated from time to time.
 We do not guarantee that the latest month-end data will be available immediately.
 This is intended as a research resource, and not as a way of getting current information.